SARTAC Fellows 2017-2018

 Danielle spent the Fellowship year working on the "A Ride Away Project:" Increasing awareness of the transportations needs for people with disabilities with policy recommendations through a guide for selfadvocates, educators and community members.
-Click here to see Danielle's Final Videos, Workbooks, Guide Books and more.
+Click here to see Danielle's Final Videos and Powerpoint.

 Danielle McGill: SARTAC Fellow from Florida

 A South Florida native, Danielle is a strong believer in educating through advocacy, in part to her having lived with Cerebral Palsy.
 Her involvement with disability advocacy dates back to when she was studying Taekwondo as a child and she developed a program for local disabled youth.
 While a student at Florida International University (FIU), Danielle started Club Abled, an organization focused on self-advocacy and education.
 As a result of her advocacy, a Disability Coordinator position for university student government associations was created.